mohseninasab/ibto-react-client/README.md

 ## Client Services

-Add new donation to the database
+Add new donation to the database:<br>
 `donation`

-Get all the donations from database
+Get all the donations from database:<br>
 `getDonations`

-Update the selecte donation
+Update the selecte donation:<br>
 `updateDonation`

-Delete the selected donation
+Delete the selected donation:<br>
 `deleteDonation`

-Add new office
+Add new office:<br>
 `office`
-Get all the offieces from database
+Get all the offieces from database:<br>
 `getOffices`

-Update the selected office
+Update the selected office:<br>
 `updateOffice`

-Delete the selected office from database `deleteOffice`
+Delete the selected office from database:<br>
+`deleteOffice`

-Add new donor or pateint to the database
+Add new donor or pateint to the database:<br>
 `subject`

-Get all the donors an pateints from the database `getSubjects`
+Get all the donors an pateints from the database:<br>
+`getSubjects`

-Update the selected subject which are donors and pateints `updateSubject`
+Update the selected subject which are donors and pateints:<br>
+`updateSubject`

-Delete the selected subject
+Delete the selected subject:<br>
 `deleteSubject`

-Add new staff the database
+Add new staff the database:<br>
 `staff`

-Get all the staff from database
+Get all the staff from database:<br>
 `getStaff`

-Update the selected staff data
+Update the selected staff data:<br>
 `updateStaff`

-Delete the selected staff from database
+Delete the selected staff from database:<br>
 `deleteStaff`

-Get all the donations from a selected donor `getUserDonations`
+Get all the donations from a selected donor:<br>
+`getUserDonations`